 Consulting with an experienced insurance professional can help you navigate the complexities of business insurance and determine the best coverage options for your specific needs.
 They can provide valuable insights and recommendations based on your industry, the size of your business, and the nature of your operations.

 In conclusion, while business insurance can provide essential protection for your company, it may not always cover damages caused by employees.
-General liability insurance may not extend to intentional acts or damages caused by your own employees.
-However, employer’s liability insurance and professional liability insurance can offer some coverage for work-related damages and negligent acts, respectively.
-Reviewing your coverage regularly and consulting with an insurance professional can help ensure that your business is adequately protected from these risks.
+General liability insurance may not extend to intentional acts or damages caused by your employees.
+However, employer and professional liability insurance can offer some coverage for work-related damages and negligent acts, respectively.
+Reviewing your coverage regularly and consulting with an insurance professional can help ensure your business is adequately protected from these risks.

 Key Takeaways: Does business insurance cover damages caused by employees?

-- Employers should check their policy to determine specific coverage.
+• Employers should check their policies to determine specific coverage.

-- It’s important to report any incidents to the insurance company promptly.
+• It’s essential to report any incidents to the insurance company promptly.

 Frequently Asked Questions